NDU-CSC311/hw1/README.md

 like its x and y coordinates.
 The autograder does not care about the coordinates.
 The only property it needs is whether a node is accepting or not.
 Also, the autograder doesn't care if you give a label to the node or not (i.e. the "text" property which is empty in this example) it refers to the nodes by their index in the array, 0,1,2...
 There are 4 properties of the link needed by the autograder.
-Whether it is a StartLink or Link.
-Only the starting state is a StartLink and all the others are just Link.
+Whether it is a StartLink, SelfLink or Link.
+Thre is only one StartLink, incoming on the start state.
+A SelfLink is a loop and the others are just Link.
 Next it looks at "nodeA" and "nodeB".
 This means a transition from nodeA to nodeB.
 Example "nodeA":1,"nodeB":3 means a transition from 1 to 3.
 The label of the transition is read from "text" For example "nodeA":1,"nodeB":3,"text":"0" means a transition on 0 from nodeA to nodeB.
 This explanation allows you to fix the JSON file manually in case the fsm.html does not convert corretly what you drew to JSON.